 All information about the most recent mineral resource estimation is from report Rockliden Resource Estimation 2014 by Boliden employee Lina Åberg.
-Boliden is currently in the process of changing reporting standard from Fennoscandian Review Board (FRB) to the Pan-European Reserves and Resources Reporting Committee (PERC) "PERC Reporting Standard 2017".
-The reports and estimations summarized here are compiled according to the previous standard (FRB).
+Boliden changed reporting standards in 2018 from Fennoscandian Review Board (FRB) to the Pan-European Reserves and Resources Reporting Committee (PERC) "PERC Reporting Standard 2017".
+The reports and estimations summarized here are compiled according to the previous standard (FRB) but intends to comply with PERC.
 Boliden consider this data accurate and reliable.